silinternational/idp-profile-ui/README.md

 1. Enter app with a special "invitation" link, e.g., [https://profile.gtis.guru/profile/intro?invite=2b2d424e-8cb0-49c7-8c0b-7f6603INVITE](https://profile.gtis.guru/profile/intro?invite=2b2d424e-8cb0-49c7-8c0b-7f6603INVITE)
 1. if needed, this user's username is **b**

+## Run the UI as a Docker container

+See notes in Environment section regarding HTTPS and _traefik_ configuration.

+1. Image (`silintl/idp-profile-ui`) is located on [Docker Hub](https://hub.docker.com/r/silintl/idp-profile-ui)
+1.  `VUE_APP_API_BASE_URL` must be populated as an environment variable so the UI knows how to communicate to the API.

 ## Local development

-1. When the `make` is run, the project will be in development mode and any updates made othe code will automatically be reloaded.
+1. When the `make` is run, the project will be in development mode and any updates made to the code will automatically be reloaded.

 # Build for deployment